 January 21, 2016 is the 21st birthday/anniversary of the opening of our GIANT SCREEN Theater!
 We originally opened to the general public january 21, 1995.
 At that time, the theater was named the UNION PLANTERS IMAX THEATER.
 In 2014, the theater switched from film to digital and was renamed the CTI 3D GIANT THEATER.
 Over the past 21 years the theater has entertained and educated 3,236,666 guests.

-The Memphis Pink Palace Family of Museums is pleased to announce the conversion of its giant screen theater to RealD 3D digital, provided by D3D.
+The Memphis Pink Palace Family of Museums' CTI 3D Giant Theater uses RealD 3D digital, provided by D3D.

 Steve Pike, Director of the Pink Palace Family of Museums, said “We chose D3D over other integrators because of their experience in giant screen upgrades and their commitment to excellence.
 The giant screen has been an essential part of the Pink Palace’s mission for years, and we want to ensure the transition to digital is a seamless process that provides the best quality end product for our customers.
 D3D has proven they can deliver on all of these levels.”

 The system features a state-of-the-art Barco 4K single-projector solution featuring RealD’s XLW 3D system and a premium QSC multichannel audio system, providing an unparalleled viewer experience along with substantially-increased functionality.